ibelkhan/csc212-proj2-goodteam/README.md

 Lukas Slipski
 Michael Shteyn
 Jianbo Yuan

-**Is the components and actual work section necessary??**
+*Is the components and actual work section necessary??*

-Components:
+Components (original hopefuls):

 1. Log in: Student account and Department account;
 2. First log in for student: choose year, department; first log in for department: choose department (opt);